Fundraising

 Spread the Word

-• Word of mouth is the best (and also the cheapest) way of letting people know about your fundraising.
-Family, friends, work colleagues, neighbours… they all need to hear about your event and ask them to tell their own friends too!
+• Word of mouth – a great way of letting people know about your fundraising.
+Family, friends, work colleagues, neighbours, and ask them to tell their own friends too!

-• Social networking – what did we do before Facebook and Twitter?
-Don’t miss a trick, use them both to promote your fundraising.
+• Social media – what did we do before Facebook and Instagram?
+Use them to promote your fundraising and tag us too!.

-• If you create an online fundraising page, you can add a link to your Facebook page which will show your friends and followers how you are getting on in reaching your fundraising total.
+• Create an online fundraising page, you can add a link to your Facebook page or posts to make it easy to donate and show how you are getting on in reaching your fundraising total.

 Be Legal